regosen/Gapless-5/README.md

 ### How it Works

-1. Create a `Gapless5` object, proving a GUI id and options as parameters
+1. Create a `Gapless5` object with an optional parameter object
-    - If you don't want the built-in UI, set the id to a blank string.
+    - If you want the built-in UI, pass in the element ID as `guiId` under options.
 2. Add tracks via options in constructor or `addTrack()`
 3. Optional stuff:
     - Manipulate tracklist with `insertTrack()`, `removeTrack()`, and more.